dbj-data/dbj-dll-samples/readme.md

 ```
 For the factory function from a DLL aka "component" to be executed we need a function pointer that matches the  footprint of the factory function.
 Thus we do not need the factory function declaration.

 Again.
 Factory function does not have to be declared.
 It is defined by name in the `.def` file of the component and its full foot print is only implied.
-Allwe need is the factory function pointer so that we can use it after we load the component dll.
+All we need is the factory function pointer so that we can use it after we load the component dll.
+Example@
 ```cpp
 // component_a.h
 // factory function pointer declaration is required